ajv-validator/ajv/KEYWORDS.md

 The value of keyword `maximum` (`minimum`) should be a number.
 This value is the maximum (minimum) allowed value for the data to be valid.

-Draft 4: The value of keyword `exclusiveMaximum` (`exclusiveMinimum`) should be a boolean value.
+Draft-04: The value of keyword `exclusiveMaximum` (`exclusiveMinimum`) should be a boolean value.
 These keyword cannot be used without `maximum` (`minimum`).
 If this keyword value is equal to `true`, the data should not be equal to the value in `maximum` (`minimum`) keyword to be valid.

-Draft 6: The value of keyword `exclusiveMaximum` (`exclusiveMinimum`) should be a number.
+Draft-06/07: The value of keyword `exclusiveMaximum` (`exclusiveMinimum`) should be a number.
 This value is the exclusive maximum (minimum) allowed value for the data to be valid (the data equal to this keyword value is invalid).

-Ajv supports both draft 4 and draft 6 syntaxes.
+Ajv supports both draft-04 and draft-06/07 syntaxes.

 __Examples__